osgeonl/geonetwork-dutch-skin/README.md

 options.locales.push('/../../catalog/views/dutch/locales/{{lang}}-core.json');
 ```

-- In pom.xml, configure the database type and connection details, `Language.default`, `Language.forcedefault`.
+- In `pom.xml`, configure the database type and connection details, `language.default`, `language.forcedefault`.
 - Check https://github.com/metadata101/iso19139.nl.geografie.1.3.1 and https://github.com/metadata101/iso19139.nl.services.1.2.1 how to add dutch schema plugins
 - On 'Admin > Settings' and 'Admin > Settings > User Interface' configure things such as catalog title, logo, url, map extent, etc.
 - On 'Admin > Settings' and 'Admin > Settings > User Interface' set the default map to load to use the thematic map with pdok-backgrounds at `../../catalog/views/dutch/config-nl-viewer.xml`